crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets.md

 ### OWASP Top 10

-reword:

-OWASP, the Open Worldwide Application Security Project (formerly Open Web Application Security Project), is an online community that publishes open-source information and resources on IoT, system software and web application security.
-It is led by a non-profit called The OWASP Foundation.

-The "Top Ten", first published in 2003, is an annual listing of critical application security risks.
-Many standards, books, tools, and many organizations reference the Top 10 project, including MITRE, PCI DSS, the Defense Information Systems Agency (DISA-STIG), and the United States Federal Trade Commission.

-The OWASP Testing Guide (Web Security Testing Guide) is structured to mirror the phases of a typical application penetration test.
-It begins with preliminary steps like information gathering and configuration management testing, then moves into a thorough examination of identity management, authentication, and session management controls.
-The core of the WSTG is its extensive coverage of specific vulnerability classes, most notably the OWASP Top 10 risks such as SQL Injection (SQLi), Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF).
-For each testing area, the guide provides a clear objective, descriptions of how to test for weaknesses, and guidance on how to interpret the results.
+The **Open Worldwide Application Security Project (OWASP)** is a non-profit foundation that works to improve the security of software through community-led open-source projects.
+Its flagship project is the **OWASP Top 10**, a regularly updated document that raises awareness about the most critical security risks to web applications.

+While NIST SP 800-115 offers a general, system-level view of vulnerabilities, the OWASP Top 10 provides a specialized, application-centric focus.
+First published in 2003, the OWASP Top 10 is based on real-world data from thousands of applications and vulnerabilities.
+The OWASP Top 10 serves as a vital benchmark for developers, auditors, and penetration testers, and is referenced by many standards, including the Payment Card Industry Data Security Standard (PCI DSS) and U.S. government frameworks.

+For penetration testers, the OWASP Top 10 provides a prioritized checklist of what to look for.
+This is operationalized through the **OWASP Web Security Testing Guide (WSTG)**, a comprehensive manual that outlines how to test for each category of vulnerability.
+The testing methodology in the WSTG mirrors a real-world engagement, starting with information gathering and configuration management testing, then moving into deep assessments of authentication, authorization, and business logic, with dedicated sections for testing each Top 10 risk.

-Comparison of OWASP Top 10 and NIST SP 800-115 Frameworks / Shared themes
+Both the OWASP Top 10 and NIST SP 800-115 frameworks share several core themes, notably,

-Shared themes:
-* Input validation, misconfigurations appear in both OWASP Top 10 and NIST SP 800-115.
+- **Input Validation:** NIST's "Insufficient Input Validation" category is directly reflected in OWASP's A03:2021-Injection and A03:2021-Server-Side Request Forgery (SSRF).
+- **Misconfigurations:** NIST's "Misconfigurations" are a primary focus of OWASP A05:2021-Security Misconfiguration.
+- **Access Control:** The principle behind NIST's "Incorrect File and Directory Permissions" is expanded in the web context by OWASP A01:2021-Broken Access Control.

 ### Common Weakness Enumeration (CWE™)